 Mindset to Clear the First Hurdle

 More often than not, active threat training is the elephant in the room.
-Everyone has seen or heard of incidents, but we are reluctant to take the steps toward mitigation.
+Everyone has seen or heard of incidents, but are reluctant to take the steps toward mitigation.
 The reasons may vary from believing it'll make employees more fearful than empowered to worrying the training might not be "right" for the team.
 However, looking the other way is not a solution to any problem, much less one with harmful consequences.